odygrd/quill/README.md

 `LOG_INFO(logger, "Logging int: {}, int: {}, vector: {}", i, j, v)`.

 Logging `std::vector<std::string> v` containing 16 large strings, each ranging from 50 to 60 characters.
-The strings used in the log message are over 35 characters to prevent the short string optimization of `std::string`.

 ##### 1 Thread Logging